crossbario/autobahn-python/docs/reference/autobahn.twisted.rst

 WAMP-over-WebSocket Protocols and Factories
 -------------------------------------------

-Base classes for WAMP-WebSocket clients and servers using Twisted.
+Classes for WAMP-WebSocket clients and servers using Twisted.

 .. autoclass:: autobahn.twisted.websocket.WampWebSocketServerProtocol
     :members: